jhsoby/pywikibot-changepagelang/README.md

 This script sets page languages for a selection of pages decided by default Pywikibot page generators.

+## Prerequisites
+This script will only work on wikis that have [$wgPageLanguageUseDB](https://www.mediawiki.org/wiki/Manual:$wgPageLanguageUseDB) enabled – typically, this will be wikis where the [Translate extension](https://www.mediawiki.org/wiki/Extension:Translate) is enabled.
+And in order to be able to change the language, the account needs to have the `pagelang` right, which by default is assigned to administrators and translation administrators by the Translate extension.
+The easiest way to achieve this for a bot is by requesting translation administrator access for the bot – alternatively a bug can be filed in Phabricator to add the `pagelang` right to the bot group.

 ## Use
 There are two things you need to do to use this script: